Geometric Langlands in prime characteristic: Introduction

-However, in the positive characteristic, it is yet not clear how to define the Hecke operators (except those corresponding to the minuscule coweights) due to the lack of notion of intersection cohomology $\mD$-modules.
+In the positive characteristic, it is yet not clear how to define Hecke operators (except those corresponding to minuscule coweights) due to lack of the notion of intersection cohomology $\mD$-modules.
 Our observation is that by the geometric Casselman-Shalika formula (\cite{FGV}), the two properties together will imply that the Whittaker coefficients of $\mD$-modules on $\Bun_G$ can be calculated by applying the Wilson operators on their Langlands transforms and then taking the global sections.
 This is a well formulated statement in characteristic $p$ and we will verify in the future work that this is satisfied by the equivalence constructed here.

-The third property that the equivalence should satisfy is that it is compatible with Beilinson-Drinfeld's construction of automorphic $\mD$-modules via opers (\cite{BD}).
-We will also verify this property in the future work.
+The third property is that the equivalence should be compatible with Beilinson-Drinfeld's construction of automorphic $\mD$-modules via opers (\cite{BD}).
+In the case $G=\GL_n$ this property has been verified in \cite{BT}.
+We plan to return to this in the future work.